-Update June 2019: I wrote this post about the possibility of a US stock market collapse in April 2018 and then watched the market make a new high in September 2018.
+Update April 2020: I wrote this post about the possibility of a US stock market collapse in April 2018 and then watched the market make a new high in September 2018.
 However, on 24 December 2018 the S&P 500 hit a low of 2351, which is precisely what I had predicted if Clinton had won the electoral college.
-We’ve then watched the stock market rebound all through 2019 until the current coronavirus crisis–which still may portend a broader collapse.
+We then watched the stock market rebound all through 2019 until the current coronavirus crisis–which still may portend a broader collapse.

 As in the previous post on When will the United States collapse?, I’ve been working on a draft of this for a couple months.
 So I might have looked like a genius had I posted this back in January 2018, in time for the February 2018 stock market shocks.
 But I got around to posting it on April 2018, so all numbers and predictions are from that date.